What Does it Mean to Study Biology?

 - Volunteering at your local or state park, wildlife refuge or zoo;

 - Enrolling in advanced placement physics, chemistry, earth science, economics, math, and engineering courses;

 - Attending community workshops on zoology or botany;

 - Joining a debate team or participating in your local Toastmasters chapter;

 - Writing articles for your school newspaper or another community publication;

 - Improving your photography skills, especially in the wild;

 - Expanding your computer literacy to include experience with programming languages.

-Jeff Levinton, a marine biology professor, insists that if you do not take a high school physics course, you will regret it once you are in college.
+Jeff Levinton, a marine biology professor, insists that if you do not take a high school physics course, you'll regret it once you are in college.
 The same, he says, is true of calculus.
 He suggests, as do other college instructors, that a well-rounded high school curriculum is more important than a narrow focus on the sciences.
 About college training for marine biology, he says,

 "These days the college route is essential, but don't feel that you have to go to a school that specializes in marine biology.
 Find a college that is first rate in science but has good humanities and communications training as well.
 In the summer of your junior year or senior year make SURE that you get a summer job or take a course in a marine lab.
 This will do more for you than any five marine biology courses in college.
 After college, your marine biology education will be acquired in graduate school."